sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/29932/info/freshmen/how-to-enroll.md

 ![Image](https://i.imgur.com/T2VvbNd.png)

 Finally, enter the code **29932** and pay the 10€ fee for the assessment of requirements.
-You will have to wait until an acceptance or rejection email will be sent by infostud o your institutional email.
+You will have to wait until an acceptance or rejection email will be sent by infostud on your institutional email.

 ![Image](https://i.imgur.com/v84PZyb.png)